 The name of the organization shall be Pioneer Valley Performing Arts Charter Public School (PVPA).
-All references in these bylaws to the “Charter” shall be construed to mean the Organizational Charter and Charter Renewals of the School; subject to the amendment of M.G.L.
+All references in these bylaws to the “Charter” shall be construed to mean the Organizational Charter and Charter Renewals of PVPA; subject to the amendment of M.G.L.
 C. 71 §89.

 Section 1.2 Purpose